-GPE mobilizes its partners to put gender equality at the heart of national education systems so that all girls and boys have the chance to learn and thrive.
+GPE harnesses the collective power of the partnership to put gender equality at the heart of national education systems so that all girls and boys have the chance to learn and thrive.

 GPE in action

 Investing in gender equality: GPE mobilizes financing and partnerships to help partner countries improve equity, gender equality and inclusion in education.
 The Girls’ Education Accelerator provides additional funding to speed up progress and dismantle barriers to girls’ schooling.
-At least 33 GPE program implementation grants totaling US$1.5 billion supplement domestic investments in gender equality.
+At least 33 GPE grants totaling US$1.5 billion supplement domestic investments in gender equality.
 These include funding gender-responsive strategies for girls’ education, including awareness-raising campaigns, community gender training, female teacher recruitment and separate toilets, among others.

-Knowledge and Innovation Exchange (KIX): Gender equality is one of KIX’s six thematic areas, with a focus on capacity development and knowledge exchange, evidence and evaluation, and identification of innovative pilots with potential for scale-up.
+Sharing knowledge and innovation: Gender equality is one of KIX’s six thematic areas, with a focus on capacity development and knowledge exchange, evidence and evaluation, and identification of innovative pilots with potential for scale-up.